-According to the U.S. Bureau of Labor Statistics (BLS), job prospects for all psychologists are expected to increase 12% between 2012 and 2022, which is about average compared to all occupations; however, prospects may be optimum for those who hold a Ph.D. in an applied specialty.
+According to the U.S. Bureau of Labor Statistics (BLS), job prospects for all psychologists are expected to increase much faster than the average through 2028; however, prospects may be optimum for those who hold a Ph.D. in an applied specialty.
 Additionally, the APA maintains that due to growing public concerns about climate change and energy conservation, the need for environmental psychologists may increase, since the resulting emotional stress can affect peoples' mental health.
-BLS predictions for the 2012-2022 decade also indicated that available positions for market research analysts would grow by 32%, and postsecondary psychology teachers could expect a 14% growth rate during that same decade.
+BLS predictions for the 2018 to 2028 decade also indicated that available positions for market research analysts and postsecondary psychology teachers could expect a growth much faster than the national average through 2028 during that same decade.

 In May 2018, the BLS reported that various types of psychologists in the 90th percentile or higher earned $127,510 or more per year, while market research analysts earned $121,080.
 Although the BLS does not hold specific data for environmental psychology postsecondary teachers, they do have salary statistics for psychology postsecondary teachers in the 90th percentile or higher earned $155,710 or more per year